JaredP94/Unreal-Development-Guides-and-Tips/Content/RTRT/GlobalIllumination.md

   * **Samples Per Pixel**: Sets the number of samples to use per pixel for RTGI.
 Additional samples decrease performance while increasing quality and accuracy.
 Set to **1** sample per pixel by default.

 * **UE4 4.24 (experimental)**: A more efficient method of RTGI has been introduced.
-This can be enabled by using the command:
+This can be enabled by using the following console command:
   ```
   r.RayTracing.GlobalIllumination.EnableFinalGather 1
   ```